MohitGoel92/Classification/README.md

 - Since Decision Trees don't make many strong assumptions such as linearly seperable classes, they usually find structures that attempt to explain the training set too well.
 - Therefore, small changes in the data greatly affect predictions (high variance) as the model does not generalise outside the current dataset.
 - A solution to this problem is to prune trees.
 This means we have a preset maximum depth which results in only a certain number of splits being performed.
 - We can prune leaves based on Classification Error threshold.
-For instance, is a leaf correctly classified 90% of its samples, then that is enough for us.
+For instance, if a leaf correctly classified 90% of its samples, then that is enough for us.
 Resulting in no further splitting.
--
+- We can also prune leaves by deciding a certain threshold of Information Gain.
+For instace, if we require a certain number of information gain in order to keep splitting.
+- In addition, we may have a minimum amount of rows in the subset which we're no longer allowing further splits.

+**Advantages**

+- As Decision Trees are a sequence of questions and answers, it's easy to interpret and implement.
+In other words, we are using an "if ... then ... else" logic.
+- Easy to understand the visualisation and high interpretability.
+This is hugely advantageous in a business setting as it is easy to communicate the findings to management.
+For instance, we can logically explain why certain features within subsets make it more likely for customers to churn.
+- The algorithm will easily turn any features into binary features on its own.
+Therefore being able to handle any data category (binary, ordinal, continuous).
+- As opposed to the distance or linear-based algorithms, we require no scaling.

+The syntax used for Decision Tree Classifier is as follows: